ARINC-IA/CSMIM/docs/best-practices.md

 # Best Practices for CSMIM Definitions

-This document collects best practices for defining CSMIM artifacts, in particular object types, resource types, their paths etc. The document intends to provide design guidance.
+This document collects best practices for defining CSMIM artifacts, in particular object types, resource types, their paths, etc. The document intends to provide design guidance.
 Its rules are not mandatory to be followed.